Discover your credit score and more importantly, how to improve it.

 Do I need to pay to get a copy of my credit file?

 No, you can order a copy of your file for free from credit bureaus such as Experian and Equifax but you will have to wait 10 days to get it.
-If you need your file more urgently, you’ll have to pay a fee and receive it in 1-2 days depending on the bureau you order it from.
+Alternatively, you can request your Experian credit report for free with finder.

 Where can I get a copy of my credit file?

 If you live in Tasmania you can order a copy of your credit file from Equifax and the Tasmanian Collection Service, and if you live in any other state you can order a free copy of your file from Equifax, Dun and Bradstreet and Experian.